AmpereComputing/terraform-azure-ampere-vm/gettingStarted.md

  * [Microsoft Azure CLI](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/azure_cli)

 ##  Clone the Terraform Azure Ampere repo
-- Open a terminal window and navigate to where you want to place the code and clone the repo
+- Open a terminal window and navigate to where you want to place the code and clone this repo

 ```
 git clone https://github.com/AmpereComputing/terraform-azure-ampere-vm.git